codewizard13/ehw-old-perl/README.md

 - #SOLVED: Unfortunately, to run WSL on Win 10 you have to uninstall Docker Desktop - they don't seem to play well together.
 Also, it doesn't matter that you are not currently running Docker, it needs to be totally installed.
 Now I have the Ubuntu prompt and testing with `ps -aux` works.
 - #POSSIBLE:  Maybe Docker Desktop simply needs to be turned off, but I already uninstalled it.

+- In the Ubuntu CLI test that Perl is installed and working with this command `perl -e 'print "Hello World!\n\n"'`.
+It should print **"Hello World!** followed by a blank line.

 ---

 ## Resources: